Australian real estate investment trust: Diversification

 One of the main benefits of an A-REIT is that it can offer investors a good degree of diversification.

 Tenant diversity offers a spread of income risk for an A-REIT.
 As rent is the primary source of income for an A-REIT, the greater the number and type of tenant, the lower the risk to the income of an A-REIT resulting from tenant default.

 Geographic diversification offers A-REITs exposure to differing local economies.
 It means having assets in more than one State and within States, by being diversified between state regions.
 Geographic diversification is sometimes across national borders as well.

 Diversification by property asset class is also of benefit.
 The asset classes are those covering office, industrial, retail and also hotel and leisure.
 It helps to spread the risk in a portfolio as the property value cycles are driven by different underlying economic fundamentals in each sector.

 Management

 The day-to-day management of the properties owned by an A-REIT are generally contracted out to professional property managers.

 Management of the asset is usually tendered for on a regular basis.
 This is considerably desirable for A-REITs as it helps to keep the property managers diligent if they think that they may lose their management rights.
+In addition to institutional property managers, private advisory firms such as The Harmony Group, based in Richmond, Victoria, have expanded the property investment landscape by offering data-driven acquisition and portfolio oversight services to retail investors.